-Extensive information about mobile phones is available in TUP – Technology User Profile.
+Extensive information about technology consumer demographics is available in TUP – Technology User Profile.

-Below are a few examples of questions addressed in TUP related to mobile phones.
+Below are a few examples of questions addressed in TUP related to technology consumer demographics.
 The full TUP service enables drilling down beyond the answers to these questions to identify which other technologies, services and behaviors are disruptive and to profile which market segments are and aren’t adopting.
-TUP is much more than a one-dimensional market view or opinion piece, since it provides answers to these and many other key questions.
+TUP is much more than a one-dimensional market view or opinion piece.

 - Which smartphone OS is leading, and with which market segments?

 - Do PC users behave differently as they gain more experience?
 Are Newbies or Vets mostly focusing on certain activities versus a broad mixture?

 - Tech adoption cycles may not be as fast as the tech-focused think.
 How many and which users still use older tech products?